Existential and positive games: a comonadic and axiomatic view: Introduction

 \subsection{Existential and positive games}

 It is well known that if $A,B$ are finite relational structures such that $B$ satisfies all existential positive sentences satisfied by $A$ (\iec all sentences without $\forall$ and $\neg$), then there exists a homomorphism $A\to B$.
-In general, this is false if $A$ and $B$ are infinite, or if we restrict ourselves to a smaller logic fragment \eg by bounding the quantifier rank or the number of variables.
-However, this structural characterisation can be recovered in the setting of game comonads: the preservation of resource-sensitive existential positive fragments corresponds to the existence of a morphism between the co-free coalgebras on $A$ and $B$, respectively.
+In general, this does not hold when $A$ and $B$ are infinite, or when we restrict ourselves to a smaller logic fragment \eg by bounding the quantifier rank or the number of variables.
+However, as a consequence of the structural and resource-sensitive nature of game comonads, this characterisation can be recovered in this setting: the preservation of resource-sensitive existential positive fragments corresponds to the existence of a morphism between the co-free coalgebras on $A$ and $B$, respectively.
 This fact, which holds uniformly for finite and infinite structures, was observed at the concrete level in~\cite{abramsky2017pebbling,DBLP:conf/csl/AbramskyS18} and extended to the axiomatic level in~\cite{AR2022}.
 Similarly, the full (resource-sensitive) fragments are captured by the existence of a bisimulation between co-free coalgebras, in the sense of Definition~\ref{d:bisimulation}.

 In this work we consider two intermediate logic fragments: the existential fragment, which forbids universal quantifiers and allows negations only at the atomic level, and the positive fragment, which forbids negations but allows universal quantifiers.
 We characterise the preservation of these fragments by first translating it into the existence of a winning strategy for Duplicator in an appropriate variant of the game, and then into the existence of appropriate morphisms in the category of coalgebras for the comonad.